 The following language is required to be included within the lay summary report when dense breast tissue has been determined by a radiologist:

 Your mammogram shows that your breast tissue is dense.
-For most women, breast density decreases with age, but in some women, there is little change.
 Dense breast tissue is common and is not abnormal.
-However, dense breast tissue can make it harder to find cancer on a mammogram and may also be associated with an increased risk of breast cancer.
-This information is provided to you by Oregon State Law to raise your awareness and to promote discussion with you heath care provider about your own risk for breast cancer.
-Together, you can decide if additional breast imaging tests such as a breast ultrasound, Magnetic Resonance Imaging (MRI), or Breast-Specific-Gamma-Imaging (BSGI) would be beneficial based on your risk factors and physical examinations.
+However, dense breast tissue can make it harder to evaluate the results of your mammogram and may also be associated with an increased risk of breast cancer.
+This information about the results of your mammogram is given to you to raise your awareness and to promote discussion with your health care provider.
+Together, you can decide if you may benefit from further screening.
 A report of your results was sent to your health care provider.

 The facility is required to have a written policy of when and how they will communicate cases of extreme breast density and heterogeneous breast density.